iotaledger/chronicle-rfcs/text/0001-selective-permanode.md

 Note that in a tangle with or without coordinator(s) (i.e., the coo-less tangle), the selective-permanode always needs to query other IOTA nodes or permanodes or import the historical archive files to get the missing data.

-In the Chrysalis PH2, the milestone, which is issued by IOTA coordinator, is used as the global-trusted message to solidify a [sub tangle](https://goshimmer.docs.iota.org/docs/protocol_specification/glossary#subtangle).
+In the Chrysalis PH2, the milestone, which is issued by IOTA coordinator, is used as a global-trusted message to solidify a [sub tangle](https://goshimmer.docs.iota.org/docs/protocol_specification/glossary#subtangle).
 In a coo-less tangle, the selective-permanode can issue global-trusted messages (signed by signature/multisignature) periodically, which can be regarded as milestones in Chrysalis PH2, to attach the up-to-date tips.
 In this way, this proposed design can remain the same.

 # Motivation